oroinc/documentation/commerce/user_guide/system/workflows/checkout.rst

    Clicking **Continue** will redirect you to the next step.

    .. note::
-     It is possible to amend the order by clicking **Edit the Order** in the right corner of the Order Summary section.
+     It is possible to amend the order by clicking **Edit Order** in the right corner of the Order Summary section.
 The Order Summary section will be available for Billing Information, Shipping Information, Shipping Method and Payment pages.
 Editing the order will remain possible throughout the checkout process until the order is submitted.

    .. image:: /user_guide/img/system/workflows/checkout/Checkout_BilInfo.png